travitch/llvm-data-interop/README.md

 example, mixing template-haskell with C++-linked code does not seem to work.

-Note that this library only works with LLVM 3.0.
-An attempt will be made to support versions later than 3.0.
+Note that this library only works with LLVM 3.0-3.2, and will try to retain as much compatibility with future and past versions as is reasonable.